 I’m very proud to have represented England at the annual Ken Wharton International where all the best Autotest drivers from the ‘home nations’ compete against each other.

 I’ve competed in both Tarmac & Gravel Rallies as well as racing in the Northern Sports and Saloon Car Championship.
 I would say the skills I've learnt through Autotesting have given me much greater car control and confidence behind the wheel.

 What tips would you pass onto someone who wants to start competing?

 Join your local motor club, start marshalling at events and you’ll soon get itchy feet and want to start competing.
 You can buy a cheap lightweight car for a few hundred pounds, a second set of wheels from a scarp yard for travelling to the events and have loads of fun sharing the car with a friend.

 Why would you recommend taking up motor sport?

-I’ve found that competing gets rid of a lot of aggression, and the skills you learn make you a far better driver on the road.
+It's great fun and the lessons you learn through competing make you a far safer driver on the road.